Introduction to Finite Element Methods: A posteriori error estimates

 \paragraph{Duality-based error estimates}

-The use of Clément interpolation can be avoided if we are satisfied with an a posteriori error estimate in the $\m{l2}$ norm and assume $\alpha$ is sufficiently smooth.
-We can then apply the Aubin--Nitsche trick.
+The use of Clément interpolation can be avoided if we are satisfied with an a posteriori error estimate in the $\m{l2}$ norm as we can then apply the Aubin--Nitsche trick.
 Let $w\in\m{H10}\cap\m{H2}$ solve the adjoint problem